Start A SAM Club

 the skills necessary to make healthy sun safety choices throughout their lives.”

 As the Foundation grows we will continue to advocate for school districts throughout

 the country to require sun safety education as part of their curriculum.

 How to Start a SAM Club at Your School

 (FOR MIDDLE AND HIGH SCHOOLS ONLY)

-- Register on the melanoma foundation website under SunSmart America™ resources.
-This will enable you to access the SunSmart America™ resources and the SAM resources
+- Register on the melanoma foundation website at the Students Against Melanoma (SAM) page.
+This will enable you to access the SunSmart America™ and SAM resources

 - Review the information about the SAM program